What Is Brand Positioning?

 Millions of businesses out there are competing to dominate the market.
 To gain an upper hand in the competition, you need to have some competitive advantage.
 Your competitive advantage is reflected in the strategy you adopt.

 Competitive advantage doesn’t have to be a game-changer.
-The key is to identify and address any weaknesses in your brand that burden the target customers.
+The key is to identify and address any weaknesses in competitor brands that burden the target customers.
 For example, if the local cafes in your area don’t offer delivery services, you may base your competitive advantage on food delivery services.
 This way, you won’t necessarily need to have the best pricing since the convenience you offer is attractive to the target customers.
+In a crowded marketplace, finding these niches is incredibly important.

 Having a good brand identity can also guarantee you a competitive advantage.
-A powerful and relatable brand identity makes the target customers choose your product over those of competitors.
-Successful brands like Tesla achieve this by creating unique products that challenge the status quo in terms of efficiency, innovation, and pricing.
+A powerful and relatable brand identity can drive your target customers to choose your product over those of competitors.
+Successful brands like Tesla achieve this by creating new products that challenge the status quo in terms of efficiency, innovation, and pricing.

 3. Why Should The Market Believe You?